sagnik20/WhatsApp-Message-Sender/README.md

 1. When you execute `python run.py`, you can enter any number of comma separated 10 digit phone numbers at the prompt, at once.
 2. In the file `numbers.txt` which will store all the 10 digit numbers, each on a line ; Add all 10 digit phone numbers you will like to send text.

-[for experimental Twilio Script execute `python wpautomate.py` , make sure you fill your own twilio api keys and setup sandbox from twilio website->whatsapp beta ]
+[For experimental Twilio Script execute`python wpautomate.py`, make sure you fill your own twilio api keys and setup sandbox from twilio website->whatsapp beta ]
 ### :running: Running

 1. Open the file `run.py` and update the variable `msg` with the message you want to send to all the numbers.
 2. Make sure you've added the numbers properly.
 Make sure there are no duplicates.
 3. When the automated Chrome browser window opens up, be ready to scan the QR code with your phone to sign in to WhatsApp Web, more info on how to do this can be found in the [WhatsApp Web faq](https://faq.whatsapp.com/en/web/28080003/).
-4. Go grab a :doughnut:, you've earned it.

 ## :stars: Advanced Tips and Tricks